3scale/3scale-operator/doc/operator-monitoring-resources.md

 * [prometheus-operator](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus#quickstart) needs to be deployed in the cluster.

 The prometheus operator is an operator that creates, configures, and manages Prometheus clusters atop Kubernetes.
-It provides `ServiceMonitor` and `PrometheusRule` custom resources required by 3scale monitoring.
+It provides `ServiceMonitor`, `PodMonitor` and `PrometheusRule` custom resources required by 3scale monitoring.

 * [grafana-operator](https://github.com/coreos/prometheus-operator/tree/master/contrib/kube-prometheus#quickstart) needs to be deployed in the cluster.